stelzinga/MF/Management_Framework.md

 Investors represent people financing the Venture by becoming (partial) Owner of it through Equity.
 Creditors provide sources of Financing by extending some form of Debt to the Venture (without becoming Owner).
 The Business Function Finance is directly related to these dimensions.

 ### Politics, Laws & Regulations
 Politics represents the governmental and judicial structure, and includes military and the use of military through war as an extension of politics as well as any form of war-like measures without a formal political framing e.g., terrorism.
-Politics yield Law which dictates formslly what is required to be done, or more often expected to be refrained from.
-Law is overseen byz qnd framed by the jusicial system as well as a police system aining to enforce the word of law.
+Politics yield Law which dictates formally what is required to be done, or more often expected to be refrained from.
+Law is overseen and framed by the judicial system as well as a police system aiming to enforce the word of law.
 Law can be applicable to different aspect of a Venture e.g., employment law (tax law is discussed under Economics & Tax).
 Regulators establish Regulations, which result from Politics but are narrower in their application i.e., they apply to specific Sectors.
 They thus have a direct impact on Services and/or Operations and/or an indirect impact through Clients and Suppliers if the Venture operates within such regulated Sectors.
 The Business Functions Compliance, Risk, and Legal are concerned with these Environmental Dimensions.
+The externally defined Laws and Regulations are often partially or wholly reflected in Bylaws.

 ### Competitors
 Competitors offer similar or the same Services to similar or the same Clients in the same Sector(s) the Venture operates in.
 They are an integral part of Economics in terms of supply and demand.
 Competitors offering Services closest to the Venture's Services are called *Peers*.
 The Business Function Marketing is concerned with this Environmental Dimension.